PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 The PM Dhan Dhaanya Krishi Yojana is a comprehensive agricultural program launched in the Union Budget 2025, aimed at enhancing productivity, promoting sustainable practices, and improving livelihoods for farmers in India.

-• Dhan Dhayana Krishi Yojana merges 36 schemes from 11 Union Ministries to create a unified support system for agriculture.
+- Dhan Dhayana Krishi Yojana merges 36 schemes from 11 Union Ministries in order to create a unified support system for agriculture.

-• PMDKY targets 100 underperforming districts that exhibit low productivity, moderate cropping intensity, and limited access to credit.
+- PMDKY targets 100 underperforming districts that exhibit low productivity, moderate cropping intensity, as well as limited access to credit.

-• The goal is to uplift 1.7 crore farmers through focused intervention.
+- Coupled with the goal to uplift 1.7 crore farmers through focused intervention.

 This initiative plays a significant role in India’s economy, where agriculture employs nearly 45% of the workforce and is important for GDP and food security.